By Jeremy Davey, Senior Lawyer and Jacqueline Wilcock, Paralegal

 The maximum rental bond, where the weekly rent is ≤$350, is one month’s bond.
-Where the weekly rent is greater than $350, there is no maximum set on the bond price.
-According to Premier Daniel Andrews, more than 50% of rental properties are more than $350/week in rent, meaning that no bond cap exists for these tenants.
+Where the weekly rent is greater than $350, there was no maximum set on the bond price.
+According to Premier Daniel Andrews, more than 50% of rental properties are more than $350/week in rent, meaning that no bond cap existed for these tenants.

-The rental reforms will see that this price is raised to $750/week, making most rental properties subject to the capped bond amount.
+The rental reforms see the rent cut-off rise to $750/week, making most rental properties subject to the capped bond amount.
 This will also apply to any rent paid in advance.

 A full list of the rental reforms can also be found at https://www.vic.gov.au/rentfair.html.

 At Law Squared, we partner with passionate entrepreneurs and businesses who need our technical help and expertise in many areas.
 We’d love to have a chat with you, so feel free to drop us an email at email@example.com.